luminovang/documentation/core/application.md

 ## Introduction

-The Base Application serves as the foundational framework upon which your web application are built.
+The Core Application serves as the foundational framework base architecture upon which your web application are built.
 It encapsulates essential functionalities, design patterns, and architectural principles that provide a solid starting point for developing complex applications.
-Essentially, the Base Application represents the core infrastructure and scaffolding upon which you can construct your application logic.
+Essentially, the Core Application represents the core infrastructure and scaffolding upon which you can construct your application logic.

 Your application class must be located in the `/app/` directory, and its name must remain unchanged under any circumstance.